-Ultimately, your best choice depends on your system’s unique needs; but if you find yourself noticing any of the following things as you walk through the evaluation process with a new partner, take note, as it could be a warning sign for a less-than-stellar partnership down the line.
-Any one of these issues could lead to costly consequences and pitfalls that may not seem important early on but can cause big problems for your health system as the relationship progresses.
+Ultimately, the right choice depends on your organization’s unique needs.
+But, if you find yourself noticing any of the following things as you walk through the evaluation process with a new partner, take note, as it could be a warning sign for a less-than-stellar partnership down the line.
+Any one of these issues could lead to costly consequences that may not seem important early on, but could cause big problems for your hospital as the relationship progresses.

 While you want your growth partner to carry the weight of execution, you don’t want someone who intends to keep you dependent on them for years to come, hence keeping you in the dark on important details.
 Look for a partner who’s willing to share knowledge and guide your team, empowering your team with as much insight and direction as possible so you have full control over the direction and development of your plans.

-From the onset, it may seem like there will be simplicity in engaging with only one partner rather than having to juggle several outside groups with specialized offerings.
+From the onset, it may seem like it will be simpler to engage with only one partner rather than having to juggle several outside groups with specialized offerings.
 But tread carefully with this one.
 Keep your priorities and your main needs top of mind throughout your negotiation process.
 Make sure that your partner has total mastery over the growth areas where you intend to focus, not just a broad knowledge base that allows them to claim expertise in multiple areas.
 The appeal of having a single outside partner will quickly fade when that partner falls short in helping you execute your specific growth efforts.

 Be wary of the partner promising to exceed your every goal in record time and be careful that you aren’t so focused on the time constraints surrounding a particular goal that you opt for a partner who simply provides a quick fix.
 Look for a partner who will help your team and organization perform better over the long-run rather than someone who may be offering a more short-sighted solution.
 Lastly, make sure to address the conversation of how your outside partner can scale to meet your needs as time goes on.